hllindblom/gitHubApi/README.md

 ## Background

-This app fetches and renders some data from GitHub's Rest Api (documented [here](https://docs.github.com/en/free-pro-team@latest/rest)).
+This app fetches and renders some data from GitHub's Rest Api (api is documented [here](https://docs.github.com/en/free-pro-team@latest/rest)).
 It was initiated with create-react-app, and it uses e.g. react-table, styled-react-modal and styled-components.
 It is meant to be just a short test, but I wanted to try out how to really use some stuff that I have seen / been using a little bit in already existing projects.

 ## How to work with the app